 - Introduction to course - Dr Jennie Middleton (University of Oxford)

 - Infrastructure and development, exploring the links - Prof Tim Schwanen (University of Oxford)

 - Managing the design and construction of transport megaprojects - Prof Naomi Brookes (University of Leeds)

-- Big picture, small print: getting to yes - making infrastructure projects happen in an imperfect world - Graham Olver
+- Making infrastructure projects happen in an imperfect world - Graham Olver (Independent Consultant)

 - Building and financing transport infrastructure for development: will we make the most of the projects we pick? - Prof Jon Shaw (University of Plymouth)